fetchai/agents-aea/docs/agent-vs-aea.md

 Now it is your turn to develop a simple agent with the `Agent` class.

 ## Entire code listing
-If you just want to copy and past the entire script in you can find it here:
+If you just want to copy and paste the entire script in you can find it here:

 <details><summary>Click here to see full listing</summary>
 <p>